Hemoglobin: Diseases related to hemoglobin

 To a small extent, hemoglobin A slowly combines with glucose at the terminal valine (an alpha aminoacid) of each β chain.
 The resulting molecule is often referred to as Hb A1c, a glycated hemoglobin.
-The binding of glucose to amino acids in the hemoglobin takes place spontaneously (without the help of an enzyme) in many proteins, and is not known to serve a useful purpose.
+The binding of glucose to amino acids in the hemoglobin takes place spontaneously (without the help of an enzyme) in many proteins, but whether it serves a useful purpose is unknown.
 However, as the concentration of glucose in the blood increases, the percentage of Hb A that turns into Hb A1c increases.
 In diabetics whose glucose usually runs high, the percent Hb A1c also runs high.
 Because of the slow rate of Hb A combination with glucose, the Hb A1c percentage reflects a weighted average of blood glucose levels over the lifetime of red cells, which is approximately 120 days.
 The levels of glycated hemoglobin are therefore measured in order to monitor the long-term control of the chronic disease of type 2 diabetes mellitus (T2DM).
 Poor control of T2DM results in high levels of glycated hemoglobin in the red blood cells.
 The normal reference range is approximately 4.0–5.9%.
 Though difficult to obtain, values less than 7% are recommended for people with T2DM.
 Levels greater than 9% are associated with poor control of the glycated hemoglobin, and levels greater than 12% are associated with very poor control.
 Diabetics who keep their glycated hemoglobin levels close to 7% have a much better chance of avoiding the complications that may accompany diabetes (than those whose levels are 8% or higher).
 In addition, increased glycated of hemoglobin increases its affinity for oxygen, therefore preventing its release at the tissue and inducing a level of hypoxia in extreme cases.

 Elevated levels of hemoglobin are associated with increased numbers or sizes of red blood cells, called polycythemia.
 This elevation may be caused by congenital heart disease, cor pulmonale, pulmonary fibrosis, too much erythropoietin, or polycythemia vera.
 High hemoglobin levels may also be caused by exposure to high altitudes, smoking, dehydration (artificially by concentrating Hb), advanced lung disease and certain tumors.

-A recent study done in Pondicherry, India, shows its importance in coronary artery disease.